scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-object-legal-hold.rst

 ``--bucket`` (string)

-  The bucket containing the object whose Legal Hold status you want to retrieve.
+  The bucket containing the object whose legal hold status you want to retrieve.

 ``--key`` (string)

-  The key name for the object whose Legal Hold status you want to retrieve.
+  The key name for the object whose legal hold status you want to retrieve.

 ``--version-id`` (string)

-  The version ID of the object whose Legal Hold status you want to retrieve.
+  The version ID of the object whose legal hold status you want to retrieve.

   Possible values: